roeiherz/CodingInterviews/README.md

 # Coding Interviews
-Solutions for part of the "Cracking the Coding Interview" book assignments.
+My solutions for part of the "Cracking the Coding Interview" book assignments.